Tetrahydrofuran: Lewis basicity

 Structure of VCl_{3}(thf)_{3}.

 THF is a Lewis base that bonds to a variety of Lewis acids such as I_{2}, phenols, triethylaluminum and bis(hexafluoroacetylacetonato)copper(II).
 THF has been classified in the ECW model and it has been shown that there is no one order of base strengths.
 Many complexes are of the stoichiometry MCl_{3}(THF)_{3}.

 Precautions

 THF is a relatively acutely nontoxic solvent, with the median lethal dose (LD_{50}) comparable to that for acetone.
 However, chronic exposure is suspected of causing cancer.
 Reflecting its remarkable solvent properties, it penetrates the skin, causing rapid dehydration.
-THF readily dissolves latex and thus should be handled with nitrile rubber gloves.
 It is highly flammable.
+THF dissolves or penetrates most polymer glove materials in a very short period of time; only Linear low-density polyethylene (LLDPE) laminated gloves are capable of protecting against it for long time periods, similar to most ketones.
+Polyvinyl alcohol (PVA) coated gloves are capable of providing protection for nearly an hour, but because PVA is water soluble they are only effective in low humidity environments and when working with anhydrous solvents.
+Even very thick nitrile or nitrile-neoprene gloves degrade in under 10 minutes.

-One danger posed by THF is its tendency to form the explosive compound 2-hydroperoxytetrahydrofuran upon reaction with air:
+One danger posed by THF is its tendency to form explosive peroxides upon reaction with air:

 To minimize this problem, commercial supplies of THF are often stabilized with butylated hydroxytoluene (BHT).
 Distillation of THF to dryness is unsafe because the explosive peroxides can concentrate in the residue.